vllorens/benchmark_microbiome_transformations/README.md

 * **effect_number_samples.R**
 * **effect_sequencing_depth.R**
-* **effect_taxon_prevalence.R**

-These three scripts repeat the correlation analysis from **section 3**, but screening throughout the different parameters to evaluate their influcence on the different transformations.
+These two scripts repeat the correlation analysis from **section 3**, but screening throughout the different parameters to evaluate their influence on the different transformations.
 These scripts require generating the data and calculating all of the correlations several times, so they may take a long time.
-You may consider running them in the command line.
+You may consider running them in the command line (on a server).